 The other way growth is chased is by hiring new producers or specialists.
 The problem is that they typically come in with their own ways of working with their teams and this creates more process variability, complexity and waste.

 Doing this can yield dramatic improvements in productivity.
 It’s not over ambitious to create 20-30% additional in-house capacity for existing team members.
-Just think, writing 20-30% more business with the same overheads.
+Just think, writing 20-30% more business with the same overhead.
 Most of that drops to the bottom line.
-Drop a multiple on that baby and see how the value of the agency increases!
+Drop a multiple on that and see how the value of the agency increases!